awsdocs/aws-security-hub-user-guide/doc_source/securityhub-cis-controls.md

 1. \(Optional\) To add metadata to the role, attach tags as key–value pairs\.

-   For more information about using tags in IAM, see [Tagging IAM Users and Roles](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_tags.html) in the *IAM User Guide*\.
+   For more information about using tags in IAM, see [Tagging IAM users and roles](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_tags.html) in the *IAM User Guide*\.

 1. Choose **Next: Review**\.